Serving Up a Plate of Goodness

 “I like working with the people here; I like Chef,” says Emil, referring to Chef Chong, a veteran chef who is also an experienced job coach for special needs individuals.
 “Chef has a more tiring job than me.
 If he asks me to help, I will help him right away.”

 “It’s very important to help others,” he adds.

 For someone always perceived to be on the receiving end of help, Emil’s message is simple, yet powerful.
-It is within everyone’s means to help, and there are many ways to lend a hand, a shoulder or a listening ear.
+It is within everyone’s mean to help, and there are many ways to lend a hand, a shoulder or a listening ear.

 If you need ideas, why not check out the SG Cares app for ways to volunteer or donate.
 Who knows?
-You may touch the lives of someone, somewhere, and brighten their ordinary days, in extraordinary ways.
+You may touch the lives of somebody, somewhere, and brighten their ordinary days, in extraordinary ways.

 STORIESEvery effort counts.
 You can play a part and contribute in small and big ways to shape a better Singapore.
 Be inspired by stories from fellow Singaporeans.

 Introducing the Seven Summits climber, endurance athlete, and public servant; Ms Sim Phei Sunn!

 Code in the Community: join kids and adults who tinker with ...

 Junior Art Lab’s digital art classes and creative merchandise are designed for a greater good

 Read about a movement that has been breathing life and knitting the community of Lengkok Bahru together.